1 dead, 1 injured after apartment shooting in Sherman

 SHERMAN, Texas (KXII) - Sherman Police are searching for a suspect who is considered armed and dangerous after shots were fired at an apartment complex Monday afternoon.

-Police said one person is dead and another was injured after a shooting at Archer Village Apartment.
+Police said one person is dead and another was injured after a shooting near the Archer Village Apartment complex.

 This is a developing story and will be updated as more information becomes available.